-- The week saw an uptick in oil prices as "speculation" returned to the markets on the completion of the "trade deal."
+- The week saw an uptick in oil prices as "speculation" returned to the markets from QE4.
+Commodities tend to perform well under liquidity programs due to their inherent leverage.

 - Don't get too excited, there is not much going on with oil currently, but there is likely a tradeable opportunity approaching given the deeply oversold conditions.

 - Short-Term Positioning: Neutral

 - Last Week: No position

 - This Week: No position

 - Stop-loss for any existing positions is \$54.

 - Long-Term Positioning: Bearish